larryng/coffeescript-repl/README.md

 coffeescript-repl
 =================

-A page that provides a CoffeeScript REPL/console within your browser.
+A webpage that provides an instant CoffeeScript REPL/console.

 Try it here: http://larryng.github.com/coffeescript-repl/